Lamden/pixel_whale_docs/setup.md

 * If you don't have any TAU, you can get buy some from [TXBIT here](https://txbit.io/).
 * You will need to transfer your TAU from TxBit over to your Lamden Wallet.

-That's it lets get setup!
+That's it, lets get started!

-## Getting Started
+## Getting Setup

 1. Access your Lamden web wallet and make sure you have some TAU in an account.
 >[!Tip]